The Truman Show: Psychoanalytic interpretation

+Psychoanalysts Michael Brearley and Andrea Sabbadini analyzed Truman's condition as:

-a prototypical adolescent at the beginning of the movie.
-He feels trapped into a familial and social world to which he tries to conform while being unable to entirely identify with it, believing that he has no other choice (other than through the fantasy of fleeing to a far-way island).
-Eventually, Truman gains sufficient awareness of his condition to "leave home"—developing a more mature and authentic identity as an adult, leaving his child-self behind and becoming a True-man.
+"...at the start of the film is prototypically adolescent. (...)
+Truman feels trapped into a familial and social world to which he tries to conform while being unable to entirely identify with it, believing he has no other choice (other than through the fantasy of fleeing to a deserted antipodean island). (...)
+Eventually, Truman gains sufficient awareness of his condition to 'leave home'—developing a more mature and authentic identity as an adult, leaving his child-self behind and becoming a True-man."

 The website of the 2022 Cannes Film Festival says that "Peter Weir and Andrew Niccol's The Truman Show (1998) is a modern reflection of Plato's cave, and the decisive [final] scene urges viewers to not only experience the border between reality and its representation but to ponder the power of fiction, between manipulation and catharsis."

 Similarity to Utopia

 Parallels can be drawn from Thomas More's 1516 book Utopia, in which More describes an island with only one entrance and only one exit.
 Only those who belonged to this island knew how to navigate their way through the treacherous openings safely and unharmed.
 This situation is similar to The Truman Show because there are limited entryways into the world that Truman knows.
 Truman does not belong to this utopia into which he has been implanted, and childhood trauma rendered him frightened of the prospect of ever leaving this small community.
 Utopian models of the past tended to be full of like-minded individuals who shared much in common, comparable to More's Utopia and real-life groups such as the Shakers and the Oneida Community.
 It is clear that the people in Truman's world are like-minded in their common effort to keep him oblivious to reality.
 The suburban "picket fence" appearance of the show's set is reminiscent of the "American Dream" of the 1950s.
 The "American Dream" concept in Truman's world serves as an attempt to keep him happy and ignorant.